 Isaiah 53 ended.
 And Isaiah 54 is over.
 But the pain remains.
 Does your desire to end your suffering with suicide feel relentless?
 God is relentless.
 There is an Isaiah 55.
 And 56.
 And 66.
 And a crucifixion.
 And a resurrection.
 And a church that betrays and deserts God.
 And a church that God empowers and enlivens even after their despair.
-And then there is more suffering.
-And then there is more rest.
+And then there’s more suffering.
+And then there’s more rest.
 And on and on.
 Life happens in seasons—sometimes seasons too long for us.
-But they are not too long for God.
+But they’re not too long for God.
 This will pass.

 Stay here on earth with me.
 Our lives don’t have to be merely a series of failed attempts to be Bruce Wayne.
-Let’s work at Starbucks, and take risks to serve God and neighbor that don’t perfectly pan out, and make decisions that might make us losers in others’ eyes.
+Let’s work at Starbucks.
+Let’s take risks to serve God and neighbor that don’t perfectly pan out.
+Let’s make decisions that might make us losers in others’ eyes.
 But let’s live lives that hear what God says in our ear as he embraces us: “Well done, good and faithful servant.”
 Let’s seek sufficiency in that voice.

-Let’s forget, “Men want to be him, and women want to be with him.”
-Much of suicide’s powerful hold over us lies in our belief that this is the best thing someone could say about us.
-It’s not.
 God is relentless because he loves us.
-More relentless than our mania.
+He’s more relentless than our mania.
 More relentless than our neurosis.
 More relentless than our failures.